dotdwebo/dotdwebo/README.md

 - 👯 I’m looking to collaborate on building an experimental economics system where everyone can build a permissionless space to work together without depending on centralized authority.
 (It can be an idea or concept, algorithm, flowchart, or code)
 - 💬 Ask me about my hobbies (illustrating, playing music, learning neuroscience, gaming, and doing social experiments).
 - 📫 How to reach me: iamdwebo@proton.me | https://twitter.com/dotdwebo
-- ⚡ Fun fact: I am obsessed with patterns, systems, and digital assets.
+- ⚡ Fun fact: I am obsessed with patterns, systems, micropreneurship, and digital assets.

 - 🤝 My HNS Domain Portfolio: https://www.niami.io/p/b97bb30c678c350d7c6160512d16e8d7 (Feel free to make some offers to own my domains)